jpgmv1998/reproducible_paper_template/randomReferences.md

 [Oh Shit, Git!](https://ohshitgit.com/) - Tips for common git mistakes.

 [Git Large File Storage](https://git-lfs.github.com/) - An open source Git extension for versioning large files.

-## R Packages

-[Tidyverse](https://www.tidyverse.org/) - collection of packages share an underlying design philosophy, grammar, and data structures.
-Used for data cleaning, wrangling, visualization, and more.

-[data.table](https://rdatatable.gitlab.io/data.table/) - package for data manipulation.
-Fast, memory efficient, concise, stable, dependency free.
-Recommended for large data.

-[dtplyr](https://dtplyr.tidyverse.org/) - dtplyr provides a data.table backend for dplyr.
-The goal of dtplyr is to allow you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.

-[tidyfast](https://tysonbarrett.com/tidyfast/) - provide fast and efficient alternatives to some tidyr (and a few dplyr) functions using data.table under the hood.

-[furrr](https://davisvaughan.github.io/furrr/) - combine purrr’s family of mapping functions with future’s parallel processing capabilities

-[model summary](https://vincentarelbundock.github.io/modelsummary/) - modelsummary creates tables and plots to summarize statistical models and data in R.

 ## Reproducibility

 See links section on [README](https://github.com/jpgmv1998/reproducible_paper_template#links)